mohamedtarek427/redux-toolkit/README.md

 ## Available Scripts

-In the project directory, you can run:
+redux toolkit-counter app you can increace,decrease,login,logout
 ### `npm start`

 Runs the app in the development mode.\